 Breaking down Uber Eats business model

-Uber also launched Uber Eats is a three-sided marketplace connecting three key players:
+Uber Eats as a three-sided marketplace it connects three key players:

 Source: Uber Engineering Blog

-This model is very smart as it allowed Uber to enter another industry by leveraging on its existing infrastructure, network effects, and community!
+This model is very smart as it allowed Uber to enter another industry by leveraging its existing infrastructure, network effects, and community.

 Resources for your business: